-Osteoporosis is a bone disease, where bones become thin and/or brittle.
-In the long term, it can lead to pain, frailty, fractures, breaks, immobility and premature death.
+Osteoporosis is a bone disease where bones become thin and/or brittle.
+In the long term, it can lead to pain, frailty, fractures, breaks, immobility, and premature death.
 It typically strikes people, women more than men, in their elderly years, and is today a growing concern for most world populations.
-It is important to point out here as well, that this is not a disease that impacted our ancestors.
-Rather, it is a man-made or lifestyle disease associated with our modern-day way of eating and living, which never needs to happen if we take a different approach to these two areas of our life.
+It is important to point out here that this is not a disease that impacted our ancestors.
+Rather, it is a human-made or lifestyle disease associated with our modern-day way of eating and living, which never needs to happen if we take a different approach to these two areas of our life.

-The highest hip fractures are seen in Norway, Sweden, Iceland, Denmark and the US.
-Now recall what I said above, about the highest consuming dairy populations having the highest rates of osteoporosis.
+The highest hip fractures are seen in Norway, Sweden, Iceland, Denmark, and the US.
+Now recall what I said above about the highest consuming dairy populations having the highest rates of osteoporosis.
 According to 2006 data from the University of Guelph, Finland, Sweden and Ireland, respectively take the world’s top 3 dairy consumption spots.
 Norway is in the top 5 and United States in the top 15 spots for this trend.
-Interestingly enough, the United States is the world’s largest producer of cow milk and takes the first spot by more than double compared to any other country.
+Interestingly enough, the United States is the world’s largest cow milk producer and takes the first spot by more than double compared to any other country.

-Generally speaking the trend to consume more dairy products is seen in Northern or colder areas of the world.
-An interesting fact to keep in mind about all of this dairy consumption is that around three-quarters of the world has some degree of lactose intolerance and is consuming very little, if any dairy.
-These are also the countries who do not exhibit osteoporosis at rates seen in the dairy-consuming parts of the world.
+Generally speaking, consuming more dairy products is seen in Northern or colder areas of the world.
+An interesting fact to keep in mind about all of this dairy consumption is that around three-quarters of the world has some degree of lactose intolerance and is consuming very little, if any, dairy.
+These are also the countries that do not exhibit osteoporosis at rates seen in the world’s dairy-consuming parts.

-What is troubling however, is that countries that were not previously tied to dairy as much, and had generally speaking low rates of osteoporosis are starting to exhibit the opposite trends.
-Countries like Asia, Latin America and parts of the Middle East are showing sharp increases in the rates of osteoporosis.
+However, what is troubling is that countries that were not previously tied to dairy as much and had generally speaking low rates of osteoporosis are starting to exhibit the opposite trends.
+Countries like Asia, Latin America, and parts of the Middle East show sharp increases in osteoporosis rates.
 While some of these cultures include dairy consumption as part of their regular diets, their resulting osteoporosis has been specifically linked to the Western-like lifestyles, which they have increasingly adopted.
-So what is it about the Western lifestyle that is currently to blame and has for decades now contributed to the ever increasing osteoporosis rates?
+So what is it about the Western lifestyle that is currently to blame and has for decades now contributed to the ever-increasing osteoporosis rates?
 The answer:

 Top osteoporosis risk factors: A diet high in protein (specifically animal protein), fat, salt (lots of processed food), and sugar, along with a sedentary lifestyle.

-So while all of the above factors are primarily responsible for our poor bone health, two of the most intricately connected to the status of our bone health are high protein and high sodium diets, which we will further discuss below.
+So while all of the above factors are primarily responsible for our poor bone health, two of the most intricately connected to our bone health status are high protein and high sodium diets, which we will further discuss below.

 High Sodium Diets

-With the invention of the microwave, came the age of frozen food convenience.
+With the invention of the microwave came the age of frozen food convenience.
 And with frozen and prepared meal convenience came the emergence of processed food.
-No matter what processed item you pick up, from crackers and breads to pasta sauces and soups, you can bet on one thing – it is going to be loaded with sodium.
+No matter what processed item you pick up, from crackers and bread to pasta sauces and soups, you can bet on one thing – it is going to be loaded with sodium.

 Many of us are quick to connect high sodium diets with high blood pressure, and while this is true, it is not the intention of this article to cover that.
-What will come as a surprise to most people, however, is that high sodium diets are greatly responsible for pushing calcium out of our bodies.
+However, what will come as a surprise to most people is that high sodium diets are greatly responsible for pushing calcium out of our bodies.
 These are just two serious ways in which high sodium diets hurt our health, but there are actually many more.